|

 • Cookie Sandwiches: Once cooled, sandwich two cookies together with a simple cream cheese frosting or vanilla buttercream.

-• Flavor Infusion: Add ½ teaspoon of almond extract along with the vanilla extract for a subtle nutty note.
+• Flavor Infusion: Add ½ teaspoon of finely ground almonds (use 1–2 tbsp for subtle flavor; add more if desired) along with the vanilla powder (use half this amount if you prefer less rich vanilla flavor) for a subtle nutty note.

 Tips for Success